Gemadept169/core_ips/README.md

 # Todo list
 - [x] Download Postman and test GrpcServer
+- [ ] Add SotController and test
+- [ ] Optimize the pipeline
   - [ ] Decode rtsp pipeline by NVIDIA-GPU and capture streaming video and convert it to cv::Mat (using gstreamer and its plugins)
   - [ ] Auto reconnecting when rtsp streaming failed
 - [ ] Write json config parser based on Qt example for game
 - [ ] Test bottleneck
   - [ ] Calculate frame reading rate from rtsp to opencv